How to Create Audio Ads: 8 Tips for Digital Advertising

-Studies indicate that audio ads may be more effective than any other form of media, including traditional radio.
+According to Statista, the digital audio advertising space is anticipated to grow by more than 8% in 2022.
+Some studies also indicate that audio ads are more effective than any other form of media, including old-school radio.

-An independently commissioned study by internet radio giant, Pandora, found that when audio ads were integrated with participants’ personal music playlists, the ads impacted long-term memory 49 percent better than radio, 36 percent better than television, and 29 percent better than mobile video ads.
+A study commissioned by Pandora found that when audio ads were integrated with participants’ personal music playlists (called sympaphonic ads), these ads impacted long-term memory 49% better than radio, 36% better than television, and 29% better than mobile video ads.
+Dunkin’ Donuts tested Pandora’s theory and saw huge successes.

-Thanks to the availability of software, the affordability of professional recording equipment and the variety of places to host an online audio ad, it’s easier than ever to get your message out.
+Due to the easy availability of voice recording software, the affordability of professional-grade recording equipment, and the variety of digital platforms that now host audio ads, it has never been easier to get your message out there.

 - Audio ad channels